Checking out library materials from the reading rooms and from the stacks

 Due dates can be displayed for every book in the user account in the online catalog of Freie Universität Berlin.
 Due dates never fall on days when the library is closed (holidays, inventory), so there is no risk of unjustified warnings, and it is always possible to return books with no problem.
 If you give us your e-mail address (students of Freie Universität Berlin can enter their e-mail address themselves in their own user account), the system will send you a reminder e-mail shortly before materials are due.
 These reminder mails are provided as a service of the library system of Freie Universität Berlin.
 This service does not relieve you of the obligation to keep track of due dates for materials you have checked out yourself and to return materials on time.
 If you do not receive a reminder mail, that does not mean you are exempt from any overdue fees that may apply.

-After searching without success for an item in the online catalog of Freie Universität, users can immediately forward their search query to the Cooperative Library Consortium Berlin-Brandenburg (Kooperativer Bibliotheksverbund Berlin-Brandenburg (KOBV) - http://digibib.kobv.de/) as part of their OPAC search and place an online order with this body.
-The link under the question “Search the KOBV?
-Interlibrary loan request?” will take you to the interlibrary lending form.
+After searching without success for an item in the online catalog platform Primo at Freie Universität Berlin, users can immediately forward their search query to the Cooperative Library Consortium Berlin-Brandenburg (Kooperativer Bibliotheksverbund Berlin-Brandenburg (KOBV) - http://digibib.kobv.de/) as part of their search and place an online order.
+The link under the question “Search in libraries in Germany (interlibrary loan)?” will take you to the interlibrary loan form.

-For details regarding using the library, please see the applicable rules on using the law library, which implement the framework rules on use (Rahmenbenutzungsordnung) of Freie Universität Berlin.
+For details regarding using the library, please see the applicable Rules on Using the University Library of Freie Universität Berlin.
+A German translation will be available soon.
+If you have questions, please contact the front desk.